-1. The following consent form is to be used when obtaining personal data from potential welfare beneficiaries.
+The following consent form is to be used when obtaining personal data from potential welfare beneficiaries.

 Name:

 Address:

 Tel:

 Email:

 I have been provided with a copy of the Royal Artillery Charities Privacy Notice.
 Yes / No

-I confirm that I am content for the Branch of the Royal Artillery Association to process personal data, including sensitive data, that I provide to them.
-Yes / No.
+I confirm that I am content for the

 I understand that this data will be used solely for the purposes of obtaining / providing welfare support to me / my family.
 Yes / No.

 I consent that the personal data, including sensitive data, provided by me may be shared with the welfare team of the Royal Artillery Charitable Fund.
 Yes / No.

 I consent that the personal data, including sensitive data, provided by me may be shared with other charities and agencies including (for the purposes of service verification) the Ministry of Defence.
 Yes / No.

 Please delete as appropriate

 Please provide details of any personal data you do not wish us to share:

-Signed:.....Date:....Date:....
+Signed:Date:Date: